Individual Educational Needs

 - Specialist teaching assistants adapt and develop resources.
 A range of equipment is available in school and we have teaching assistants who are experienced in adapting resources for students with a visual impairment.
 We work closely with specialists from the County VI team.

-- We can offer small group teaching, meeting individual needs.
-We use a range of teaching materials with a focus on literacy skills, in close liaison with the English department.
+- We offer some small group teaching, for a very small number of identified students.
+We use a range of teaching materials with a focus on literacy skills at KS3, in close liaison with the English department, and preparation for adulthood at KS4.

 - We provide support for external examinations, in line with guidance and policy from the Joint Council of Qualifications (JCQ) in the case of significant learning difficulties that have a long term adverse effect on performance and speed of working.

-- Some students may follow one fewer GCSEs to enable them to access additional support to achieve their own personal goals and future plans.
-This is particularly important for Key Stages 4 and 5, where there is also close liaison with personal advisors from YC Herts.
+- Some students may follow one fewer GCSE to enable them to access additional support to achieve their own personal goals and future plans.
+This is particularly important for Key Stages 4.

-- A homework club runs after school on two days per week for students with SEND in KS3 through prior arrangement with parents/carers.
+- A homework club runs after school one day per week for students with SEND in KS3 through prior arrangement with parents/carers.